Josef Waldbauer

 Josef Waldbauer (also Joseph Waldbauer, József Waldbauer) (1861–1920) was an Austro-Hungarian composer, violinist and music educator.

 Josef Waldbauer was born in Austria in a peasant family.
 He moved to Budapest where he studied violin at the National Conservatory with Alois Gobbi.
 From 1888 to 1898 he was a violist of Hubay-Popper Quartet.
 At the same time he was a music teacher in different schools: in 1891/92 in the commercial boys secondary school which was located on the 35 Soroksári Way, and in 1896/97 in the boys school which was situated on the 17 Knézits Street.
 In 1898 he left the Quartet because he was assigned as a secretary of the Budapest Chamber Music Society.
 In 1910–1914 he was inspector of the violin section of the high professional music courses in Budapest.
-He was father and the first teacher of the violinist Imre Waldbauer (1892–1952).
+He was the father and the first teacher of the violinist Imre Waldbauer (1892–1952).

 Josef Waldbauer was buried at Kerepesi Cemetery in Budapest.